What are the Long-Term Effects of COVID-19?

 For many who contract the novel coronavirus, the manifestations of the disease tend to the mild and moderate, with improvement in a couple of weeks.
-But for those who survive COVID-19 after intubation and a long hospital stay, the health ramifications may last long after they are discharged.
+But for those who recover from COVID-19 after intubation and a long hospital stay, the long term symptoms may last long after they are discharged.

 COVID-19 is showing itself to be much more than respiratory disease.
 It can affect organs beyond the lungs — from the skin to the kidneys — potentially creating long-term health issues.

 “It can take patients months to feel to where they once were,” says Roger A. Alvarez, D.O., a pulmonologist at the University of Miami Health System.
 “But it’s too early to tell if what we’re seeing will turn out to be permanent damage.”

 What’s more, the scientific world isn’t even sure what kind of immunity a patient may build up after contracting the disease.
 It could lie dormant in the body, like chickenpox, or become a chronic infection, like hepatitis B. Under the rosiest scenario, COVID-19 may behave like other coronaviruses, a one-and-done acute illness.

 As the virus spreads across the country, scientists are grappling with a worrisome dilemma: Will patients who suffered the most severe symptoms recover fully, even if it takes several months, or will the damage to their organs be permanent?

 Though much remains a mystery, this is what we do know about the post-COVID-19 recovery of the sickest patients:

 While the virus can camp out in different parts of the body, it prefers to attack the lungs first and foremost.

 Dr. Alvarez calls the entire respiratory system “the portal of entry” for the virus.